owacoder/cppdatalib/README.md

      Notes:
        - `string` subtypes `blob`, `bignum`, `date`, `time`, and `datetime` are supported.
        - MySQL datatypes `ENUM` and `SET` are not supported natively, although they are extracted as raw strings.
-       - Due to a limitation with the MySQL C API, it is not possible to read a table/db and write to another table/db at the same time.
-An intermediate representation is required (i.e. parse table to core::value, then output core::value to the table/db).
+       - Due to a limitation with the MySQL C API, it is not possible to read a table/db and write to another table/db using the same connection at the same time.
+Doing so results in undefined behavior.
+An intermediate representation is required (i.e. parse table to core::value, then output core::value to the table/db), or else use multiple connections to the MySQL server.

    - XML property lists support `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.<br/>
      Notes: